mozilla/metric-hub/README.md

 Jetstream specific configs or defaults can be added in the `jetstream/` directory.
 OpMon specific configs or defaults can be added in the `opmon/` directory.

+Tool-specific configs take precedence over the metric definitions in `definitions/` when used in the tooling, in all other contexts `definitions/` is seen as the source of truth.